akashghosh10/akashghosh10.github.io/_posts/2024-03-03-ethernaut.md

 The contract has two methods, namely, `setFirstTime()` and `setSecondTime()`.
 These methods delegatecalls a method defined in another external contract whose address is stored in the variables `timeZone1Library` and `timeZone1Library`.
 The external contract has a single variable in it, and the method defined updates that variable.
 But, we have to remember that delegate is used to run a piece of code in context of the contract the makes the call.
 So, when our challenge contract delegate calls the external contract, instead of updateing the variable of the external contract, the variable of the challenge contract will get updated using the code of the external contract.
 However, the catch here is that the storage order is not same in these contracts.
 This is what can be exploited here.

 To solve this challenge I have defined a hack contract, that has the same order of storage as the challenge contract.
 In the attack function, I am calling the `setFirstTime()` function twice.
 In the first call, the address of the hack contract is being converted uint256 and is passed as an argument, since this method will accept arguments of type `uint256` only.
 This in turn will make a delegate call to the external contract with the hack contract's address as the argument.
 Now, since the `storedTime` variable which get's updated in the external contract occupies the storage slot 0, when a delegate call is made to the external contract, the variable which is defined in slot 0 in the challenge contract, i.e. the first variable defined in the challenge contract will get updated, and it will now be holding the hack contract's address instead of the external contract's address.
 I have also defined another function in the hack contract with the same signature as the function, i.e. `setTime()` which is being delegate called in the challenge contract.
 So, when the `setFirstTime()` function is called for the second time in the attack function, it will call the `setFirstTime()` function in the challenge contract which will delegate call the `setTime()` function.
 But, instead of calling the `setTime()` function defined in the external contract, the same function defined in the hack contract will be called this time, since the address of the external contract was updated to the hack contract's address previously.
 The `setTime()` defined in the hack contract updates owner variable, and sice the storage order of the hack contract is same as that of the challenge contract, the owner variable of the challeneg contract will get updated with `msg.sender` which is our wallet's address, hence solving the challenge.
-Find below the hack contrcat along with the challenge contract -
+Find below the hack contract along with the challenge contract -

 ```solidity
 // SPDX-License-Identifier: MIT